- The Big Picture

 Try photographing your trains against a simple back ground.

-A large print was used here with the light coming in from the
+A large print was used here with the light coming in from the garden.
+Note the tin foil to reflect a little light into the shadows. |

 If you’re photographing an item of rolling stock or engine which isn’t on a layout, try to place it in front of a background which isn’t too busy or distracting.
 Its simplest form can be placing the subject on a length of clean new track in front of a large sheet of curved paper.